cygnusxi/CurecoinSource/README.md

 ### New to CureCoin?

 If you are a newcomer, check out this [this website](http://curecoin.net/) which explains Curecoin in simple and everyday terms.
-You can find statistics on the current state of the Curecoin network [on this page](http://stats.curecoinfolding.com/).
+You can find statistics on the current state of the Curecoin research rates [on this page](http://folding.extremeoverclocking.com/team_summary.php?s=&t=224497) and blockchain status and info on the [Block Explorer](https://chainz.cryptoid.info/cure/)

 Joining the Curecoin network is easy: